 How do I cancel SiteGround?

 Canceling your hosting account is super easy with SiteGround.
-Just head to ‘Billing’ and then click on ‘Cancel Services’.
-Select the product you’d like to cancel and click on ‘Proceed with the cancellation’.
+Just head to ‘Service’ and then click on 3 dots of the hosting lan you’d like to cancel and select ‘Cancel’.

 SiteGround Pricing – Final thoughts